Trends in Open Banking 2025: Guide for Businesses

 Open banking continues to become more popular in Europe and globally.
 In the UK, for example, 13% of digitally active consumers and 18% of small businesses were using open banking services, according to the Open Banking Impact Report published in March 2024.
 This marks a jump from mid-2023, when overall penetration stood at 1 in 9 users.

 The UK leads Europe in the sizes of their open banking markets.
+When it comes to the open banking market sizes in Europe, the UK leads the way.
 In key countries like France, Germany, Spain, and Italy, only 2% of digital consumers used open banking in 2022, compared to the UK’s 9.2%.

 Small businesses remain at the forefront, with nearly 1 in 5 relying on open banking to simplify payments and manage finances.
 Consumer adoption, now at 1 in 7, is catching up as more and more discover the benefits of faster payments and improved financial tools.

-For businesses, the rising adoption means greater opportunities to innovate.
-It’s also a chance to stay ahead in markets where open banking is quickly becoming a standard expectation.
+For businesses, the rapid maturing of the open banking market means greater open banking opportunities to innovate.
+It’s also a chance to stay ahead in markets where open banking is quickly becoming a standard.

 Open banking payments – the so-called pay-by-bank – are driving the growth of open banking adoption, according to the report, including variable recurring payments (VRPs) and single immediate account-to-account transactions.